 -Waalo Fendo is the full-length narrative directorial debut of Malian-Algerian (currently based in Switzerland) filmmaker Mohammed Soudani.
-Some of his other films he’s been in charge of are Oro Verde, Lionel, and Roulette.
+Some of the other films he’s been in charge of are Oro Verde, Lionel, and Roulette.

 -The music was scored by Italian composer Giovanni Venosta.
-He also lent his musical skills for films such as Days and Clouds, Pesi Ieggeri, and The Peaceful Air of the West.
+He also lent his musical skills to films such as Days and Clouds, Pesi Ieggeri, and The Peaceful Air of the West.

--Waalo Fende was tied with The Silence of Men as the inaugural Best Film winners at the Swiss Film Awards.
+-Waalo Fendo was tied with The Silence of Men as the inaugural Best Film winners at the Swiss Film Awards.